Five Easy Tips For Bringing Home A New Puppy

 To ensure the transition to a new home is smooth sailing, we’ve gathered some top tips to consider to prepare for your new puppy’s arrival.

 When Is The Best Time To Bring Home A New Pup?

 Bringing home your pup is exciting and daunting all at the same time.

 There is nothing worse than bringing them home and then you have to head off to work in the morning.

 It’s important to plan for the best time to bring your new pet home.

 Consider picking up your new pet at the start of a weekend.

-You may even consider taking a few days of annual leave so you can spend time with your puppy so that you can help them adjust to its new home.
+You may even consider taking a few days of annual leave so you can spend time with your puppy helping them to adjust to being away from their mum.

-Remember that your puppy has just left their mother and littermates and now look to you for every little thing in their lives.
+Remember that your puppy has just left their mother and littermates and now looks to you for every little thing in their life.

 Prepare a bed or crate setup that is out of the way of the main traffic in the house, but positioned so your pet still feels that they belong.